clemsos/writings/_quora/2014-07-22-How-do-you-call-the-device-you-put-in-briefcases-to-retrace-it-in-case-it-gets-stolen.md

 language: en
 title: |
-    How do you call the device you put in briefcases to retrace it in case it gets stolen? - Quora
+    How do you call the device you put in briefcases to retrace it in case it gets stolen?
 ---

 A suitcase tracker.\